 Add one to your cart on me!

 Turn your stylus into a spray can full of fluffy clouds.
-Pick a crispy cloud brush, press lightly for a slight whisp or choose a blobby cummulus and push harder to blanket your photo in delicious thick realistic clouds.
+Pick one of the crispy Photoshop cloud brushes, press lightly for a slight whisp or choose a blobby cummulus cloud brush and push harder to blanket your photo in delicious thick realistic clouds.
 You can see I got carried away here but take my advice and rather take it easy, the secret to realistic clouds is subtlety.
 I’m going all out a bit to show off these brushes but a light touch goes a long way in creating realistic skies.